FedLoan Servicing: What Happened and What You Need to Know

 Fortunately, borrowers will only adjust for the new servicer (MOHELA, Edfinancial, Aidvantage, or Nelnet) while their interest rates and payment plans remain the same.

 If you are having problems with your student loans, our team of student loan lawyers can always lend a hand.
-Book a consultation or sign up for our newsletter to get the latest insights on student loans.
+Book a call or sign up for our newsletter to get the latest insights on student loans.